ParvaCamer/OpenClassroomsP3/README.md

 This project is working with HTML / CSS (Bootstrap)

 ### What is it about ?
 A project requested by my school.
-I had to analyze the needs of a client for his film festival
+I had to analyze the needs of a client for his movies' festival

 ### Project's link :
 - https://parvacamer.github.io/OpenClassroomsP3/